by Alexander Libman with Vladimir Gilbourd, November 25, 2005

 Java Business Integration (JSR 208) defines container services that enable system integration via Web service technologies and XML message exchanges.
 In this interview, JBI Spec Lead Ron Ten-Hove discusses how JBI will impact enterprise Java developers.

-by Frank Sommers with Bill Venners, August 2, 2005, 6 comments
+by Frank Sommers with Bill Venners, August 2, 2005

 In this audio interview, Onno Kluyt, chair of the JCP, discusses what the JCP has learned from open source, what open source could learn from the JCP, the JCP's attitude on overlaps between JSRs, and the JCP's "choir of angels."

-The Java Data Mining API promises to bring to data mining what JDBC brought to databases, and to make data mining a new and useful part of an enterprise Java developer's tool chest.
+The Java Data Mining API (JDM) is the first attempt to create a standard Java API to access data-mining tools from Java applications.
+JDM promises to bring to data mining what JDBC brought to databases, and to make data mining a new and useful part of an enterprise Java developer's tool chest.
 This article introduces basic data-mining concepts, and illustrates sample JDM code to model customer behavior.

 Java's future hinges as much on leadership as on sound technology.
-In this article, the spec leads of several JSRs share their insights into the key ingredients of leading a successful project.
+In this article, the spec leads of several JSRs share their insights into the key ingredients of leading a successful design, development, and specification project with a distributed team of experts.
 Substitute spec lead with project lead, and these lessons are relevant to anyone leading a software development effort.